667468/fdroid-repository/README.md

 All necessary actions are performed by [Gitlab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/).
 This Gitlab repository contains the complete source code to configure Gitlab CI/CD and this F-Droid repository.

-The private key for signing this unofficial F-Droid repository is kept private, but only used for exactly this purpose.<br />
+The private key for signing this unofficial F-Droid repository is kept private, but only used for exactly this purpose.
-To generate the key run:
+To generate your own key run:
 ```
 keytool -genkey -v -keystore my.keystore -alias repokey -keyalg RSA -keysize 2048 -validity 10000 -storepass passw0rd1
 ```